gamefuldev/t8-battle-pass-timer/README.md

 ## Demo

-Visit [your-domain.com] to see the live timer.
+Visit [fightpass.gg] to see the live timer.

 ## Features